-- availability of interfaces specified in the service contracts, - accessibility of interfaces,

-- procedures for interface changes, - interface versions as well as the versions of all parts of the interfaces, - traceability of the interfaces and their versions back to the service description document.
+- availability of interfaces specified in the service contracts, - accessibility of interfaces, - procedures for interface changes, - interface versions as well as the versions of all parts of the interfaces. - traceability of the interfaces and their versions back to the service description document.
 Management of the SLA is integral to the management of service monitoring and operational service behavior at run-time.
-An SLA usually enumerates service characteristics and expected performances of the service.
+An SLA usually enumerates service characteristics and expected performances of real world effect cannot be achieved due to developments subsequent to the agreement.
+A service 3624 consumer that acts accordingly to realize the real world effect may be compensated for the breach of the 3625 3626 SLA if the effect is not realized.

+3619 the service.
 Since an SLA carries the connotation of a 'promise', monitoring is needed to know if the promise is being kept.
-Existence of an SLA itself does not guarantee that the consumer will be provided with the service level specified in the service contract.
+Existence of an SLA itself does not guarantee that the consumer will be provided 3620 with the service level specified in the service contract.
+3621 interface may differ in different Execution Contexts and affect the overall performance of the service.

-3609 The use of an SLA in a SOA ecosystem can be wider than just an agreement on technical performances.
-3610 An SLA may contain remedies for situations where the promised service cannot be maintained, or the 3611 real world effect cannot be achieved due to developments subsequent to the agreement.
-A service interface may differ in different Execution Contexts and affect the overall performance of the service.
-3616
+3622 The use of an SLA in a SOA ecosystem can be wider than just an agreement on technical performances.
+3623 An SLA may contain remedies for situations where the promised service cannot be maintained, or the